nalamat/bcomp/README.md

 ## What is BCOMP?

-BCOMP is a gate level design and simulation of The Basic Computer performed in Proteus ISIS Schematic Capture.
+BCOMP is a gate level design and simulation of The Basic Computer performed in Proteus Schematic Capture.
 Gate level design is in contrast to lower transistor level or higher abstraction block/conceptual diagrams, meaning the smallest block used in the design is a logical gate.
 Gates are available for hardware implementation through various logical ICs e.g. 7400 TTL series or